“Why does my fire department need a website?”

 Nearly every fire agency will experience some sort of incident that requires notifying the public.
 Each agency’s “incident” will be different, but there will still be the need to alert in a timely manner.

 The key to alerting is to use as many avenues as possible to reach the largest number of people – and a website should be one of those avenues.

 Contrary to popular belief – not everyone has Facebook, Twitter or Instagram.
 The key is having multiple avenues to reach your community and a website does exactly that.

 There are many more reasons why a website for your fire department is an extremely beneficial investment.
-Want to know more – shoot us an email and let’s talk more about how we can help your fire department make its mark on the internet.
+Want to know more – shoot us an email and let’s talk more about how we can help your fire department.